dereneaton/virentes/README.md

 ### Notebooks

 #### data assembly
-This notebook contains the code to download sequence data and assemble it in pyRAD v.
+This notebook contains code to download sequence data and assemble it in pyRAD v.
 2.13.
-The final result is multiple data sets saved in the directory `assembled_datasets`, available in this repository.
 [RAD assembly notebook](http://nbviewer.ipython.org/github/dereneaton/virentes/blob/master/virentes_introgression.ipynb)

 #### analyses
-The assembled data sets are too large to host in this repository, and are instead hosted on `Dryad` at [this repository link to be added soon](linktodryad).
-The notebook below use these assembled data sets for analyses.
+Our assembled data sets are too large to host in this repository, and are instead hosted on `Dryad` at [this repository link to be added soon](linktodryad).
+The notebooks below use these assembled data sets for further analyses.

-This notebook contains the code used for RAxML analyses performed on the data sets in `assembled_datasets`.
+This notebook contains code used for RAxML analyses performed across many  data sets.
 [RAxML phylogenetic analysis notebook]()

-This notebook contains the code used for TreeMix analyses performed on the large ingroup SNP data set xxxxxxx.
+This notebook contains code used for TreeMix analyses performed on the data set xxxxxxx.
 [Treemix introgression analysis notebook]()

-This notebook contains the code used for D-statistic analyses performed in _pyRAD_ using the largest .loci data set file xxxxxxx.
+This notebook contains code used for D-statistic analyses performed in _pyRAD_ using the xxx.loci data set.
 [D-statistics introgression analysis notebook]()

-This notebook contains the code used for fitting demographic models in _dadi__ using the largest .loci data set file xxxxxxx.
+This notebook contains code used for fitting demographic models in _dadi__ using the xxx.loci data set.
 [_dadi_ introgression analysis notebook]()